slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

 ## Conclusion

 In this tutorial, we explored two examples of how to use LLMs to interact with healthcare data.
 First, we looked at integrating LLMs with Langchain to quickly build a chat-enabled application.
 Second, we looked at how LLMs can be used a SQL Database to send queries using natural language.
-These are powerful use cases by which users can interact with data without having to write code.
+These are powerful use cases by which users can interact with various kinds of healthcare data, without having to write code.

 ## References